 Choose a video for the subject that you’re learning or let your students choose what they’d like to learn.
 Students take notes on the video and write sample sentences using the information they learn.
 Then they submit their notes and sentences online.

 I spent weeks and weeks in the basement of the public library one summer finding 101 appropriate and interesting cultural videos for 30 Francophone countries.
-Took forever, but totally worth it!
+This took forever, but was totally worth it!
 And the video clips come with questions on paper or as a Google Classroom version.
 Send students the link, assign a few videos a day, and voilà, your work is done.

 Plus, we never spend enough time on culture anyway and that’s one of the most exciting parts of learning a language!